-- NOTE: Optimal sample dilutions and amounts will need to be determined by each experimenter empirically but the below recommendations may be used as a starting point.
-Blocking Buffer (ITEM 2) should be used to dilute samples.
-Normalize by loading equal amounts of protein per sample. - Cell and Tissue Lysates: load 200 to 1000 μg of total protein (after at least a 10-fold dilution to minimize the effect of any detergent(s)).
-Therefore the original lysate concentration should be 2 to 10 mg/ml.
+NOTE: Optimal sample dilutions and amounts will need to be determined by each experimenter empirically but the below recommendations may be used as a starting point.
+Blocking Buffer (ITEM 2) should be used to dilute samples if necessary.
+Normalize samples by loading equal amounts or equal dilutions.

+- Serum & Plasma: 2-fold to 10-fold dilution - Urine: Neat or 2-fold to 5-fold dilution